Stanford-BioE80/Stanford-BioE80.github.io/_docs/w4ps.md

 ## (Q2) Approximation and estimation - Genome Size ** (40 pts)

 Now thatyou have examined a minimal genome have you wondered how big is a typical genome?

 The *E. coli* MG1655 genome is 4.6 Mbp (megabasepairs) long, or approximately 4,600,000base pairs.
 A good rule of thumb for the length of a single DNA base pair is that it is ⅓ nm long.
-As another rule of thumb, let’s treat the volume of an *E. coli* cell as being approximately 1 μm^3 [ref](http://book.bionumbers.org/how-big-is-an-e-coli-cell-and-what-is-its-mass/).
+As another rule of thumb, let’s treat the volume of an *E. coli* cell as being approximately 1 μm^3 [see](http://book.bionumbers.org/how-big-is-an-e-coli-cell-and-what-is-its-mass/).
 This is a rough, order-of-magnitude estimate.

-In real life, cell size and volume willvary based upon species, growth rate, and stage of division in addition to many other factors.
+In real life, cell size and volume willv ary based upon species, growth rate, and stage of division in addition to many other factors.

+**Q.2.a.** How long would the *E. coli* genome be as a linear strand of DNA?
+Provide your answerin μm.
+How long would the Syn3.0 genome be as as a linear strand of DNA?

+**Q.2.b.** The *E. coli* genome is actually circular.
+What is the radius of the genome, assuming thegenome is arranged as a perfect circle and given the linear length that you calculated above?

+**Q.2.c.** Consider your answers in relation to the size specifications for *E. coli* given above.
+Whatdoes this imply about the layout of DNA inside a living cell?
+(Two sentences).